cocomoff/RecTour2023-reproduce/README.md

-# RecTour2023 Paper; Extending Travel Itinerary Datasets
+# RecTour2023 Paper; Extending Travel Itinerary Datasets Towards Reproducibility

-This anonymized repository is available during the period of the RecSys2023 conference.
+This repository is for reproducing itinerary datasets from the public Flicker YFCC100m dataset.
 Please see the contents below as the companion content and our submission if you are interested.

 # Documents